 STEM@SDSU conducts STEM related research project and through extension and outreach, provides resources and training for students, parents and teachers.
 Both of these areas have come together in our Rural Innovation Lab.
 The Rural Innovation Lab is a collaborative project with a local school district that is implementing an interdisciplinary, problem-based learning environment.

-A one-day workshop for 8th Grade Girls exploring interests in engineering, mathematics, & technology.
+A one-day workshop for 8th Grade Girls exploring interests in engineering, mathematics and technology.